 Body and Voice

-You will engage with the professional practice of the actor considering the stakeholders in an actor’s career.
-The group will develop a fundraising event for a local charity using knowledge from level 4 to engage a local audience.
+Students will engage with the professional practice of the actor considering the stakeholders in an actor’s career.
+The group will develop a fundraising event for a local charity using knowledge from level 4 to engage a local community.

 Year two offers you the opportunity to synchronise ideas at the forefront of acting and creative performance practice through a range of performance settings.
 You will work with your cohort in directed and devising pieces using your creative performance practice in industry environments.